 The University of Maine at Fort Kent will not tolerate any form of rape or sexual assault.
 Any unwanted physical contact or threat of such contact constitutes sexual assault.
 Alcohol, drugs, peer group pressure, consent on a previous occasion, or ignorance of University policy will not serve as justification for such actions.

-The Residential Life staff provides information sessions open to all students on the subject of sexual assault and safety.
+The Residence Life staff provides information sessions open to all students on the subject of sexual assault and safety.
 These presentations are provided in conjunction with local health care agencies and social service organizations.
 As well, community mentors (resident assistants) undergo a training session on sexual assault during the annual Resident Assistant training program.

 Victims of rape should seek treatment at the Northern Maine Medical Center emergency room.
 Such treatment does not initiate legal action; however, it is important should the victim choose to report the crime.
 University support personnel will accompany rape victims to the hospital and/or the police station on request.

 The Student Conduct Officer or the Student Conduct Committee will investigate all charges against students violating this policy.
 Students who are found to be in violation of the University of Maine System Student Conduct Code regulations on sexual assault will be sanctioned by the University.
 Imposed sanctions can include such action as suspension or expulsion from the University.
 Both the accused and the accuser will be notified of the outcome of disciplinary actions in relation to sexual assault.
 All reasonable living and academic arrangements will be made to protect those involved in a sexual assault case.